Walk-through: Configuring additional tables for global search

 Step 2: Create or verify the Portal Search view

 The following steps require the Northwind Traders solution to be installed.
-If you want to use another entity, use the appropriate solution or use the Default solution.
+If you want to use another table, use the appropriate solution or use the Default solution.

 Go to Power Apps, and select Solutions from the left navigation pane.